Why did the Mexican Navy Ship Cuauhtémoc Crash Into the Brooklyn Bridge?

 Questions remain about route approvals, clearance checks, and whether diplomacy outweighed safety in planning the visit.

-The U.S. Coast Guard and Mexican Navy are reviewing the incident — but it’s unclear how these decisions were allowed to stack up so precariously.
+The U.S. Coast Guard and Mexican Navy were reviewing the incident, but it’s unclear how these decisions were allowed to stack up so precariously.

 What the Crash of the Cuauhtémoc Tells Us About Public Sector Risk

-This wasn’t bad luck.
-It was a systems failure — in operations, planning, and coordination.
+This was not only bad luck.
+It exposed a systems failure in operations, planning, and coordination.

 But when things go wrong, they go wrong in public.

-The damage isn’t limited to ships or schedules — it extends to credibility, safety culture, and diplomatic trust.
-And as history shows — from peacetime naval reviews to national parades gone awry — ceremonial risk is real, and often underestimated.
+The damage is not limited to ships or schedules.
+It extends to credibility, safety culture, and diplomatic trust.
+And as history shows, from peacetime naval reviews to national parades gone awry, ceremonial risk is real and often underestimated.

 After the Brooklyn Bridge Crash: What Comes Next?

-The Cuauhtémoc remains docked in New York under review.
+At the time of the original essay, the Cuauhtémoc remained docked in New York under review.

 The Brooklyn Bridge has reopened.

-**Two sailors **— young men at the start of their naval careers — died in the crash.
+Two sailors, young people at the start of their naval careers, died in the crash.

 Whether this becomes a footnote or a turning point remains to be seen.
 But the lesson stands: